 On the other hand, if the Institute gives the Attorney General its confidential Schedule B as a precondition of engaging in protected fundraising speech, its First Amendment right to associate with its contributors, many of whom would rather not be disclosed, and their right to freely associate with each other, will be chilled.

 As the United States Supreme Court first recognized in the civil rights cases of the 1950s, the anonymity of contributors to nonprofit educational organizations is generally protected, lest an individual be subject to retaliation for supporting an organization that educates the public on an unpopular topic.
 The state may only demand disclosure of an organization’s funders if necessary to advance a sufficiently important governmental interest.
 Defendant has not even attempted to make such a showing.

 Should IFS act in the interest of its contributors and forgo fundraising efforts in the state to protect its donors’ names and addresses, the organization and its donors will be irreparably harmed.
 This will include not only lost contributions (and a corresponding loss of funding to advance the Institute’s mission) during the pendency of this litigation (which IFS will not be able to recover as damages from the state at a later time), but also the silencing of the Institute’s speech directed at potential donors in California.

 As a result, the Institute for Free Speech filed suit in the United States District Court for the Eastern District of California, asking for a preliminary injunction preventing the Attorney General from obtaining the Institute’s confidential donor list.
 You can find a litigation backgrounder summarizing the case at this link.
 You can find an updated backgrounder on the implications of the Ninth Circuit’s decision at this link.

-Note: This case began as “CCP v.
-Harris” – older court filings may refer to the case by that name.
+Note: This case began in 2014 as “CCP v.
+Harris” and was updated to “IFS v.
+Becerra” before a final change to its current name in 2021, IFS v.
+Bonta.
+Older court filings may refer to the case by those names.